-At such time that a particular stationary source or modification becomes a majorstationary source or major modification solely by virtue of a relaxation in any enforceable limitation which was established after August 7, 1980, on the capacity of the stationary source or modification otherwise to emit a pol-lutant, then the requirements of Sections 12.3.3 through 12.3.7 shall apply to the stationary source or modification as though construction had not yet commenced on the stationary source or modification.
+If within the period of the projected actual Emissions estimate under Section 12.3.1.4 (five or ten years as defined in the projected actual Emissions definition in Section 12.3.2) a particular Stationary Source or modification becomes a major Stationary Source or major modification solely by virtue of a relaxation in any enforceable limitation which was established after August 7, 1980, on the capacity of the Stationary Source or modification otherwise to emit a pollutant, then the requirements of Sections 12.3.3 through 12.3.7 shall apply to the Stationary Source or modification as though Construction had not yet Commenced on the Stationary Source or modification.
+Nothing in this paragraph shall limit the Control Officer's enforcement authority with respect to new major modifications or major modifications subject to Section 12.3.